Preetamk97/CPP-Notes/25_static-keyword.md

         static void getCount() {
             // cout << id; // Cannot access non static member variable inside a static function. cout << "The value of count is " << count << endl;

+            // We can oly access static variables inside a static function.
         }
-        // When a static method is created, they become independent of any object and are directly associated with the class.
+        // When a static method is created, they become independent of any object and are directly associated with the class ().
+That means, we can call a static function directly using the name of the class itself
+        // ==> Employee ::getCount()
-        // Static methods can only access static data members and static methods.
+        // In C++, static methods can only access static data members and other static methods of the class.
         // “getCount” function is static, so if we try to access any data members or member functions which are not static the compiler will throw an error.
 };